Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```

 *Non-primitive* data types are modifiable or mutable.
 We can modify the value of non-primitive data types after it gets created.
 Let us see by creating an array.
-Array is a list of data values in a square bracket.
-Array can contain the same or different data types.
-Arrays values are referenced by its index which starts at zero.
+An array is a list of data values in a square bracket.
+Arrays can contain the same or different data types.
+Array values are referenced by their index.
+In JavaScript array index starts at zero.
+I.e., the first element of an array is found at index zero, the second element at index one, and the third element at index two, etc.
 ```js
 let nums = [1, 2, 3]
 nums[0] = 10
 console.log(nums)  // [10, 2, 3]
 ```
-As you can see, an array which a non-primitive data type is a mutable.
+As you can see, an array in which a non-primitive data type is mutable.
 Non-primitive data types can not be compared by value.
 Even if two non-primitive data types have the same properties and values, they are not strictly equal.
 ```js
 let nums = [1, 2, 3]
 let numbers = [1, 2, 3]